369webforall/2024-FullStack-Web-Development/6-front-end/4-database/README.md

 **Assignment**

 - create schema for user and todo
-- crate api to do curd operation
+- create api to perform a curd operation
 - use postman as fontend application to perform the CRUD operation.

 ```js

 // This is your Prisma schema file,